 Vipers begin to appear around the second month of the game.
-Successors of the Snakemen (technically snake women, if their impressive busts are any indication- it's best not to think about why a reptilian species would need breasts), they serve a variety of combat roles, making their actions somewhat unpredictable.
-They are also the first enemy fielded to benefit from Dodge, which combined with their good HP, leaves them somewhat difficult to take down quickly.
+Successors of the Snakemen (technically Snake women, if their impressive busts are any indication- it's best not to think about why a reptilian species would need breasts), they serve a variety of combat roles, making their actions somewhat unpredictable.
+They are also the first enemy fielded to benefit from Dodge, which combined with their good HP, leaves them somewhat difficult to take down quickly in the early game.

 Vipers have three noteworthy abilities, as well as their standard plasma weapon attacks.

 |Attempts to pull a single human adjacent to the Viper.|